 The equipment you'll need is in the trunk.
 Pull the carpeting from the floor of the trunk.

-Turn the center retainer nut on the compact spare cover counterclockwise to remove it.
+Turn the center retainer bolt on the spare tire cover counterclockwise to remove it.

 Lift and remove the cover.
-See "Compact Spare Tire" later in this section for more information about the compact spare.
+See "Compact Spare Tire" in the Index for more information about the compact spare.
+Remove the spare tire from the trunk.